-The donor star in Cyg X-3 also shows strong wind; see Section \ref{photon} below.
-Protons accelerated to PeV energies will produce pions in collisions with He nuclei of the wind.
+The donor star in Cyg X-3 also shows a strong wind; see Section \ref{photon} below.
+Hadrons accelerated to PeV energies will produce pions in collisions with He nuclei in the wind.
 The inelastic cross-section for proton-proton interactions in the 1--20 PeV energy range is $\sigma_{\rm pp} \sim 60$--75 mb \citep[e.g.][]{Kelner2006, Kafexhiu2014}, and increases only weakly with energy.
-For proton-nucleus interactions, the cross-section can be estimated geometrically assuming a constant nuclear density, such that the nuclear radius scales as $r_{\rm A} \propto A^{1/3}$.
-This yields $\sigma_{\rm pA} \propto r_{\rm A}^2 \simeq A^{2/3} \sigma_{\rm pp}$, resulting in $\sigma_{\rm pHe} \sim 150$--200 mb.
-The threshold for pion production for this process is $\approx$280 MeV in the lab frame, which is well below the range of the proton energies we consider, implying that all of the accelerated protons considered here will be able to produce pions.
-Protons with energies of ${\cal E}_{\rm p}=1$--20 PeV produce pions with the multiplicity of $\approx$50--100 \citep[e.g.][]{Kafexhiu2014}.
-Approximately equal fractions of $\pi^0$, $\pi^+$, and $\pi^-$ are produced, so that about 1/3 of the pions will be neutral.
+For proton-nucleus interactions, the cross-section can be estimated geometrically assuming a constant nuclear density, so the nuclear radius scales as $r_{\rm A} \propto A^{1/3}$.
+This yields $\sigma_{\rm pA} \propto r_{\rm A}^2 \approx A^{2/3} \sigma_{\rm pp}$, resulting in $\sigma_{\rm pHe} \sim 150$--200 mb.
+The threshold for pion production in this process is $\approx$280 MeV in the lab frame, well below the range of the hadron energies we consider, implying that all of the accelerated hadrons considered here will be able to produce pions.
+In particular, protons with energies of ${\cal E}_{\rm p}=1$--20 PeV produce pions with a multiplicity of $\approx$50--100 \citep[e.g.][]{Kafexhiu2014}.
+Approximately equal fractions of $\pi^0$, $\pi^+$, and $\pi^-$ are produced, so about 1/3 of the pions will be neutral.
+Thus, all of these interactions will produce some $\pi^0$ pions.
 The inelasticity of this process is large, $\approx 0.5$--0.6.
-The most energetic pions carry up to $\sim 10$\% of the primary proton energy, ${\cal E}_\pi\approx 0.1 {\cal E}_{\rm p}$, resulting in $\gamma$-rays from $\pi^0$ decay with energies up to $\sim 0.05 {\cal E}_{\rm p}$, being able to cover the range of $E>0.06$ PeV (corresponding to the LHAASO detected photons).
+The most energetic pions carry up to $\sim 10$\% of the primary proton energy, ${\cal E}_\pi\approx 0.1 {\cal E}_{\rm p}$, resulting in $\gamma$-rays from $\pi^0$ decay with energies up to $\sim 0.05 {\cal E}_{\rm p}$, which can cover the range of $E>0.06$ PeV (corresponding to the LHAASO detected photons).